outpaddling/LPJS/README.md

 - Job accounting (maintaining records of completed jobs)

-This does not preclude support for operating system specific features such as cgroups, CUDA, FreeBSD jails, NUMA, etc. but all such features shall be optional, implemented and installed separately as 3rd-party plugins.
+This does not preclude support for operating system specific features such as cgroups, CUDA, FreeBSD jails, NUMA, CPU affinity, etc., but all such features shall be optional, implemented and installed separately as 3rd-party plugins or other types of add-ons.

 ## Design and Implementation